Definition of Done

 |User tests||Test expert|

 |Documented||Editor and domain expert|

-If some roles can not be filled by members of the team - because of a lack of skills or because no member will take over the responsibility that comes with the role - you may have found an organizational dysfunction.
-It is worth to identify the root cause.
-Why is role so difficult to fill?
+If members of the team cannot fill some roles - because of a lack of skills or because no member will take over the responsibility coming along with the role - you may have found an organizational dysfunction.
+Identifying the root cause is worth it.
+Why is the role so difficult to fill?
 What can be changed?

 The Definition of Done is a list that is of help for the Scrum Product Owner to validate work results at the end of a Sprint and to decide if work will be accepted or rejected.
-At the same time the Scrum Development Team is aware from the start what needs to be done to get a piece of work accepted by the Product Owner.
-For strategic estimation of Scrum User Stories with Story Points it is also important for the Development Team to know what work steps are to perform in general.
+At the same time, the Scrum Development Team is aware from the start what needs to be done to get a piece of work approved by the Product Owner.
+For strategic estimation of Scrum User Stories with Story Points it is also crucial for the Development Team to know what work steps are to perform in general.